missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 hidden in the directory listing `ls` by default).

 Shells are one example of programs configured with such files.
 On startup, your shell will read many files to load its configuration.
-Depending of the shell, whether you are starting a login and/or interactive the entire process can be quite complex.
+Depending on the shell, whether you are starting a login and/or interactive the entire process can be quite complex.
 [Here](https://blog.flowblok.id.au/2013-02/shell-startup-scripts.html) is an excellent resource on the topic.

 For `bash`, editing your `.bashrc` or `.bash_profile` will work in most systems.